gtk-rs/gtk4-rs/book/src/actions.md

 {{#rustdoc_include ../listings/actions/6/window/mod.rs:action_quit}}
 ```
 With the action "sensitive-button", we manipulate the "sensitive" property of `button`.
-We need to be careful to follow the established conventions: actions with no parameter and boolean state should behave like toggle actions.
+Here, the convention is that actions with no parameter and boolean state should behave like toggle actions.
 This means that the caller can expect the boolean state to toggle after activating the action.
+Luckily for us, that is the default behavior for [`gio::PropertyAction`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/gio/struct.PropertyAction.html) with a boolean property.

 <span class="filename">Filename: listings/actions/6/window/mod.rs</span>

 ```rust ,no_run,noplayground
 {{#rustdoc_include ../listings/actions/6/window/mod.rs:action_sensitive_button}}
 ```

+> A `PropertyAction` is useful when you need an action that manipulates the property of a GObject.
+> The property then acts as the state of the action.
+> As mentioned above, if the property is a boolean the action has no parameter and toggles the property on activation.
+> In all other cases, the action has a parameter of the same type as the property.
+> When activating the action, the property gets set to the same value as the parameter of the action.

 Finally, we add "win.orientation", an action with string parameter and string state.
 This action can be used to change the orientation of `gtk_box`.